tobybellwood/lagoon/docs/using-lagoon-advanced/installing-lagoon-into-existing-kubernetes-cluster.md

       1. Lagoon talks to SSH and authenticates against your public/private key pair, and gets a token for your username.
    2. Verify via `lagoon whoami` that you are logged in.

-{% hint style="info" %}
+!!!
+Note "Note:"
 	Note: We don’t generally recommend using the Lagoon Admin role, but you’ll need to create an admin account at first to get started.
 Ideally, you’ll immediately create another account to work from which is _not_ an admin.
-{% endhint %}

 ## Create Lagoon user